 In conclusion, I hope you enjoy my © discussion with Mr. Caudle:

 When you buy rough turquoise, I would suggest getting written documentation of where the turquoise originates from.
-It becomes provenance for the stone and is of great help when buying or selling the turquoise.
-Here is what Mr. Caudle signed for us:
+Most importantly, it becomes provenance for the stone and is of great help when buying or selling the turquoise.
+Finally, here is what Mr. Caudle signed for us: